Financial-Times/n-tracking/README.md

 # @financial-times/n-tracking [![CircleCI](https://circleci.com/gh/Financial-Times/n-tracking/tree/master.svg?style=svg)](https://circleci.com/gh/Financial-Times/n-tracking/tree/master)

-This package provides tracking initialisation for FT.com.
+This package provides tracking initialisation and custom events for FT.com.
 On the client-side it configures [o-tracking] (which is used to capture and send tracking events to [Spoor]) and for the server-side it provides components which render fallback tracking pixels .

 [o-tracking]: https://github.com/Financial-Times/o-tracking
 [Spoor]: https://spoor-docs.herokuapp.com/